Working in remote communities: Meet Jenny, Executive Manager, Remote Services

-Jenny, our Executive Manager, Remote Services, is a Kimberley woman with a long and interesting career history.
+Jenny, our Executive Manager, Remote Services, is a Kimberley woman from Halls Creek with a long and interesting career history.
 From roles in remote community engagement and executive leadership, she shares our organisation’s value of striving for excellence.
-Living and working in Perth, the Eastern seaboard, and central Australia for more than fourteen years, Jenny returned to the Kimberley in 2019 to work with KAMS leading the remote services team.
+Living and working in Perth, the eastern states and central Australia for more than fourteen years, Jenny returned to the Kimberley in 2019 to work with KAMS leading the remote services team.

-“My father has since passed away, but I made good on that promise,” said Jenny.
-“In taking this position with KAMS in May last year, I knew I’d be working in remote communities, and that was the real attraction for me.”
+“In taking this position with KAMS in May last year, I knew I’d be working in remote communities and that was the real attraction for me.”

 In her role, Jenny is responsible for managing and overseeing primary healthcare services in KAMS’ remote clinics and working with her direct reports in those areas.

 “I’ve always been familiar with KAMS’ work.
-The organisation has the ability to impact change, Close the Gap and positively impact the lives of Aboriginal people in towns and remote regions in the Kimberley.
-It’s an important role and I love working with our leadership team, who are all extremely dedicated individuals, working hard for the same goal.”
+The organisation has the ability to impact positive change into the lives of Aboriginal people in the Kimberley.
+It’s an important organisation and I love working with the Board and the Executive management team, who are all extremely dedicated and capable individuals, working hard for the same goal.”

-Jenny and the leadership team have been successfully navigating the organisation’s response through the global pandemic.
+Jenny and the Executive management team have been successfully navigating the organisation’s response through the global pandemic.

-“They really demonstrated the best capabilities through unprecedented times coming through COVID-19.
-We’ve had over 90 days with no active cases in the Kimberley, and that’s given us the opportunity to continue to plan and prepare.
-So, I’m hoping we’ll see the end of it without any active cases in our remote communities.”
+“KAMS really demonstrated the best capabilities through unprecedented times coming through COVID-19.
+We’ve had over 110 days with no active cases in the Kimberley and that’s given us the opportunity to continue to plan and prepare.
+I’m hoping we’ll see the end of COVID-19 without any active cases in our remote communities.”

 In answering the question about what she most likes about working at KAMS, Jenny said, “everyone at KAMS is really committed to positively changing the health status of Aboriginal communities in the Kimberley.
-From the skilled staff in our remote clinics, to the administrative support in Broome, to the Executive management team and the Board of Directors.
+From the skilled clinicians in our remote clinics, to the administrative support in Broome, to the Executive management team and the Board of Directors.
 I feel really privileged to work here.”